COMING SOON!

 5. Non-invasive Orchestration

 Snap CD doesn't force proprietary tooling into your deployment process.
-When a Runner downloads modules onto its local storage, it executes deployments using standard shell sessions with native Terraform/OpenTofu commands.
+When a runner downloads modules onto its local storage, it executes deployments using standard shell sessions with native Terraform/OpenTofu commands.

 1. Download Module